Why Rest Can Feel Disloyal When You Grew Up Watching Your Parents Struggle: Understanding Loyalty Burnout in High-Achieving Women

 • prevent future instability

-Therapy Helps Untangle Effort From Worth
+Therapy Helps Untangle Effort From Care

 Healing does not mean becoming less devoted or less caring.